1ceaham/dAlembertGitTutorial/README.md

 ## Prerequisites
 0. **_BACK UP YOUR WORK_**
+  * Version control is not a replacement for backups!
+  * If you haven't done this recently, do it now before messing around with your file system!
 1. \*nix terminal
-  * Linux / Mac: You already have one of these!
+  * Linux / Mac: You already have one of these 🤙
   * Windows 10: Use the Windows Subsystem for Linux (WSL).
 See how to get set up [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10); I suggest Ubuntu 18.04 LTS.
   * Windows 8 / 8.1: See the git section below.
   * Windows 7: Please note that this version of Windows has reached its End-of-Life and will no longer receive security updates.
 It appears that it is still possible to upgrade to Windows 10 for free, so consider doing that.
 Otherwise, you should be able to follow the same instructions as Windows 8.